athertahir/aws/Episode_5/05_Building a Media Sharing Website - Part 1_ Media Upload.md

-Building a Media Sharing Website - Part 1: Media Upload {.headline-5}
+Building a Media Sharing Website - Part 1: Media Upload
 =======================================================

-Building a Media Sharing Website - Part 1: Media Upload {.lab-preamble__title}
+Building a Media Sharing Website - Part 1: Media Upload
 =======================================================

-Lab Overview [step1]
+Lab Overview
 ------------

 In this lab, you will learn how to deploy a photo sharing website using